Erioldoesdesign/Design_HOSS_PhD/hackathon observation/observations_positioning_v2.md

 Updated: 19.12.2023

 Version: 1.2
-Updated: 20.05.2024 - Updated title and new linked to version 2 documents
+Updated: 20.05.2024 - Updated title and new links to version 2 documents

 ---